OleHolmNielsen/ITwiki/docs/DNS-servers.rst

 Hiding DNS server version
 -------------------------

-DK-CERT recommends that the DNS server version should be hidden.
+It is recommended that the DNS server version should be hidden.
 One may look up the version of a DNS server by this command::

   nslookup -q=txt -class=CHAOS version.bind.
 XXX.fysik.dtu.dk.